1700 François Halma Map of Africa

 Inner Niger Delta

 The true course of the Niger River was not understood by Europeans until well into the 19th century.
-Typically, 16th and 17th century maps depicted that river flowing into the Senegal, east to west, with its source deep in central Africa (when in reality it flows from western Africa to the northeast before turning south and emptying into the Gulf of Guinea.)
-In spite of this error - in which Halma's map shares - some truthful elements do emerge.
-In this case, the presence on the Niger River of the Inner Niger Delta.
-In the maps of Sanson, Nolin, Coronelli, Jaillot, and Danckerts, the Niger River is shown to split and then rejoin just west of central Africa in the regions labeled 'Gangara' and 'Zanfara,' forming a large island.
-De Fer's 1698 wall map of Africa fills in this space, indicating the presence there of a lake or marshland, corresponding approximately with the Inland Delta.
-That feature is preserved in Halma's map - apparently exclusively of other maps following in the Sanson-Jaillot-Du Val lineage of maps, which do not follow De Fer but continue to show the space between the split in the Niger as an island, on up to the 1700 De l'Isle.
+Typically, 16th and 17th-century maps depicted the Niger flowing into Senegal, east to west, with its source deep in central Africa (in reality, it flows from western Africa to the northeast before turning south and emptying into the Gulf of Guinea.)
+In spite of this error, apparent here, the reality of the Inner Niger Delta was beginning to emerge.
+In most earlier maps, the Niger River splits, then rejoins in the regions of 'Gangara' and 'Zanfara,' forming an enormous island.
+De Fer's 1698 wall map of Africa fills in this space, indicating a lake or marsh, corresponding approximately with the Inland Delta - an element preserved in this map.

 The Ptolemaic Lakes

-Like most maps of the 17th century, the maps of the Sanson-Du Val lineage present the two great lakes of Zaire and Zaflan as the sources of the River Nile, a geographical assumption reaching back to Ptolemy.
-Pierre Du Val's 1678 4-sheet map of the continent is the first to diverge from this trope, showing instead Lake Tana as the source of the Blue Nile, and disassociating Lakes Zaire and Zaflan completely from the Nile.
-This correction was far from universally adopted by contemporaries.
-The handful who did included De Fer, de la Croix, Nolin, and Coronelli; the only Dutch map prior to Halma showing a variant of Du Val's Blue Nile geography is Carel Allard.
-Halma's presentation of the Blue Nile takes after that of De Fer.
-The shape of Lake Zaflan as shown on Halma's map closely resembles that which appears on the De Fer maps, which is itself distinct from that which appears on any other earlier map.
+Most maps of the 17th century, including those of the Sanson-Du Val lineage, present Lakes Zaire and Zaflan as the source of the Nile, a geographical assumption reaching back to Ptolemy.
+Pierre Du Val's 1678 4-sheet map of the continent is the first to diverge from this trope, correctly identifying Lake Tana as the source of the Blue Nile and disassociating the White Nile from the Ptolemaic lakes.
+This correction was not universally adopted - those who did adopt the corrections included De Fer, de la Croix, Nolin, and Coronelli.
+Here, Halma's presentation of the Blue Nile takes after De Fer.

 Flacourt's Madagascar